Learning What to Recommend: Minimax Optimal Simple Regret in Logistic Bandits: Regret Analysis of

 \subsection{Decreasing Uncertainty}

 In this section we restate our result on the decreasing uncertainty mentioned in \cref{sec:det_alg}, specifically, \cref{lem:dec_unc_lin}.
-This lemma allows us to relate the analysis techniques in the cumulative regret setting \cite{abbasi2011improved} to the analysis in the simple regret setting. \DecUncLin*
+This lemma allows us to relate the analysis techniques in the cumulative regret setting \cite{abbasi2011improved} to the analysis in the simple regret setting. \begin{lemma}[Decreasing Uncertainty Lemma, Lemma 6 of \cite{zanette2021design}] For every $t\ge 1$, it holds that